Banner

 A living wage sets a higher standard than the minimum wage: it is what a family needs to earn to provide the basic needs based on the actual costs of living in a community.
 Living Wage Canada notes that it gets families out of severe financial stress, lifts them out of poverty and provides a basic level of economic security.

-Learn more at Living Wage Canada.
+Learn more at Living Wage BC

 TrailRosslandWarfieldMontroseFruitvale